nahidsaikat/nahidsaikat.com/content/posts/essential-special-methods-for-object-creation/index.md

 ```
 In the example above the call `super().__new__(cls)` actually creates the instance and returns it.

 Although you can override this method but you have to do that rarely.
-You can use it to ensure that the object is of certain type.
+You can use it to ensure that the object is of a certain type.
 You can also use it to prevent creating more than one object of the class to implement the singleton pattern.

 ### `__init__` Method
 The `__init__` method is the constructor method in Python.
 It is called automatically after the object is created.
 It's an instance method that takes the object as first argument and then other arguments.
 The main responsibility of this method is to initialize the object's attributes.
-It doesn't return anything but initialize the object.
+It doesn't return anything but initializes the object.

 When the parent class also has the `__init__` method implemented, it will override the parent's `__init__` method.
 If you want to execute the parent's init method as well then you have to call that explicitly using `super().__init__([args...])`.